register for email updates

 Overview

-Bell did not file a personal financial disclosure in 2010 covering her financial interests for the prior year, according to the state ethics commission’s website.
-Commission records show she has been assessed $500 in late filing fees since winning a 2009 special election.
+Bell did not file a personal financial disclosure in 2010 covering her financial interests in the prior year, according to the state ethics commission’s website.
+Commission records show she has been assessed $950 in late filing fees (and still owes $375) since winning a 2009 special election.

 Political career

-- Won a 2009 special election with 56 percent of the vote over Asha Jackson, another Democrat.
+- Won a 2009 special election with 56% of the vote over Asha Jackson, another Democrat.

 - Re-elected without opposition in 2010.

-- Won 58 percent of the vote to defeat fellow incumbent Ralph Long in the 2012 Democratic primary after both were drawn into the same legislative district.
+- Won 58% of the vote to defeat fellow incumbent Ralph Long III in the 2012 Democratic primary after both were drawn into the same legislative district; won 2012 general election with 87% of the vote.

 Committee assignments